boborodono/San_Antonio_Machine_Learning_SAML/README.md

 **We hope to answer:**
 1. How successfully can our model be used to predict stroke risk?
 2. Which aspect is more accurate to predict risk: medical or personal data?
-3. Can we link stroke risk to any specific factor using our machine learning model?

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/fire.png)